Secondary Containment Requirements for Construction Sites

 5 Geosynthetic Clay Liner Applications

-Geosynthetic clay liner systems can benefit a number of containment applications.
-In this article, we’ll walk through just five of the most common:
+In this article, we’ll walk through five of the most common applications.

 1. Geosynthetic Clay Liners for Landfills

-Landfills are specifically built to contain and manage waste in a responsible, effective manner.
-When they’re managed improperly, they can be one of the biggest contributing factors to environmental damage.
+Landfills are designed to contain and manage waste in a responsible manner.
+When managed improperly, they can become a major contributor to environmental damage.

 2. API Tanks & Foundation Liners